kmaho17/shinpokered-rebalanced/README.md

 	- Exclusively for Hitmonchan, the shimmer adds the level twice to its special stat so it can use its elemental punches.
   - There is the same chance of shimmer manifesting on applicable enemy trainer pokemon.
   - Given their rosters, the shimmer will always manifest on the applicable pokemon of Bruno, Agatha, and the Karate Master.

+- Undocumented secret move tutors; these are considered cheats and are just for fun
+  - Lickitung can learn Lick via the move-relearner in Saffron City
+  - Flareon can learn Agility and Low Kick from the Karate Master
+  - Hitmonlee can learn Agility and Quick Attack from the Pikachu in the Vermilion Fan Club
+  - Moltres can learn Flamethrower from Blaine
+  - Pidgeot and Pidgeotto can learn Drill Peck from the Fearow in the Route 16 house
+  - Ninetales can learn Hypnosis from Mr. Psychic in Saffron City
+  - Vileplume, Gloom, and Oddish can learn Leech Seed from Bill
+  - Examine the Omanyte sign in Fuschia city with one of these pokemon at the top of your party
+    - Omastar will learn Rock Slide
+	- Kabutops will learn Mega Drain
+	- Aerodactyl will learn Earthquake
+  - Ninja Scyther: Scyther can get a "ninja form" by defeating Koga as your sole party member
+    - Will exchange its Flying type for Ghost type
+	- Koga becomes a move tutor and can teach it a selection of new moves:
+	  - Confuse Ray
+	  - Hypnosis
+	  - Light Screen
+	  - Pin Missile
+	  - Rolling Kick

 </details>